13 Things You’ll Regret Not Having When SHTF

 4. Toilet Paper/Kleenex Tissues

-If it came down to it, your family could definitely survive in a world without toilet paper, but would you really want to?
-This is why it only makes sense for you to create a huge stockpile of toilet paper that you don’t touch until an emergency.
-And don’t forget Kleenex, I have so many allergies, I have to stock these all the time.
+If it came down to it, your family could survive without toilet paper, but would you want to?
+This is why it only makes sense to create a huge stockpile of toilet paper that you don’t touch until an emergency.
+And don’t forget Kleenex.
+I have so many allergies that I must always stock these.

 5. Feminine Products/Handkerchiefs/Bandanas

-For those of you who have a family with several females living in your home, you’ll be under a lot more pressure to make sure they stay fresh and clean with a stockpile of tampons or sanitary pads.
-They never go bad and don’t take up that much space when being stored.
-Don’t be afraid to make homemade ones, you may need them.
-In case you missed this post, How To Make Reusable Menstrual Pads
+For those of you with a family with several females living in your home, you’ll be under much more pressure to ensure they stay fresh and clean with a stockpile of tampons or sanitary pads.
+They never go bad and don’t take up that much space when stored.
+Don’t be afraid to make homemade ones; you may need them.
+In case you missed this post, How to Make Reusable Menstrual Pads

 In case you missed this post, 25 Reasons To Store Bandanas For Survival